syncfusion-content/fileformat-docs/File-Formats/XlsIO/faqs/how-to-open-an-excel-file-with-encoding-in-net-core.md

 ---
-title: How to open an Excel file with encoding in .NET Core? | Syncfusion
+title: Open an Excel file with encoding in .NET Core using XlsIO | Syncfusion
 description: This page demonstrates with an example to open an Excel file with encoding in .NET Core using Syncfusion .NET Excel library (XlsIO).
 platform: file-formats
 control: XlsIO